cemac/sc-python/_episodes/01-run-quit.md

 > ## JupyterLab?
 What about Jupyter notebooks?
 >
 > JupyterLab is the [next stage in the evolution of the Jupyter Notebook](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html#overview).
-> If you have prior experience working with Jupyter notebooks, then you will have a a good idea of what to expect from JupyterLab.
+> If you have prior experience working with Jupyter notebooks, then you will have a good idea of what to expect from JupyterLab.
 >
 > Experienced users of Jupyter notebooks interested in a more detailed discussion of the similarities and differences
 > between the JupyterLab and Jupyter notebook user interfaces can find more information in the